kgadhia6/PersonalProjects/README.md

 PhasePortraits.py:
 Plots the phase portrait of a given system of differential equations along with some of the actual solutions.
 Utilizes numpy, matplotlib, and scipy.integrate. scipy.integrate is used for the actual solutions, everything else is done via matplotlib

+PhasePortraits3D.py:
+Plots the 3 dimensional phase portrait of a given 3 variable system of differential equations.
+Is by default configured to that of the 3D Lorenz system.
+Utilizes numpy, and matplotlib.

 DoublePendulum.py:
 Utilization of a second order differential equation solver from scipy to graph the path of a double pendulum given initial conditions.